 Still need inspiration?
 Here is a short little clip of my friend Heiðar.
 If this doesn’t inspire you to get on that board then nothing will.

-As it’s getting colder and darker outside, what’s better than enjoying the warmth of our traditional lamb soup or the best seafood soup in town with a friendly local foodie?
-Join our Reykjavik Food walk to explore the city in the funnest way possible while enjoying the best food found in Iceland.
+As it’s getting colder and darker outside, what’s better than enjoying the warmth of our traditional lamb soup or the best seafood soup in town with an friendly foodie expert?
+Make the most of your stay and Join our Reykjavik Food walk to explore the city in the funnest way possible while enjoying the best food found in Iceland.

 TO SUM IT UP …

-November is simply WONDERFUL and I hope you will love it here.
+November is simply a WONDERFUL month in Iceland and I hope you will love it here.
 I do also hope that this small little blog post of mine helped you with your planning and/or gives you a better idea for what’s coming!

-Also, if I can help you with anything else – Please don’t hesitate to ask me any questions in the comments below :)
+Also, if I can help you with anything else – Please don’t hesitate to shoot us a line or ask me any questions in the comments below :)